I Remember Everything: United States

 The song was a groundbreaking success and marked several historical achievements.
-After its first week of sales debuted at number one of the Billboard Hot 100 with 33.7 million streams, 263.000 airplay audience and sold 10,000 downloads, becoming both Bryan and Musgraves' first number one song on the chart and the 70th one to debut at number one in the chart history.
+After its first week, the song debuted at number one of the Billboard Hot 100 with 33.7 million streams, 263,000 airplay audience and sold 10,000 downloads, becoming both Bryan and Musgraves' first number one song on the chart, and the 70th song to debut atop the chart.
 The song also debuted at number one on the Streaming Songs chart and peaked at four on Digital Song Sales.

 The song become the first to top the Hot 100, Hot Country Songs and Hot Rock & Alternative Songs charts simultaneously since the chart were published.
-As of February 26, 2024 the song had remained at the top of the Hot Rock & Alternative chart for 26 consecutive weeks; it is also the 25th song to have topped both the Hot 100 and Hot Country Songs.
-Despite its commercial success, the song received only moderate radio airplay reaching 26 on the Country Airplay chart and 30 on the Pop Airplay chart.
+The song remained at the top of the Hot Rock & Alternative chart for 30 consecutive weeks, giving it the 4th most weeks atop the chart at that time.
+It is also the 25th song to have topped both the Hot 100 and Hot Country Songs.
+Despite its commercial success, the song received only moderate radio airplay, reaching 26 on the Country Airplay chart and 30 on the Pop Airplay chart.

 International

-In Canada "I Remember Everything" debuted at number two on the Canadian Hot 100, becoming both Bryan and Musgraves' first top ten song on the chart.
-The song also peaked at number sixteen on the Canada Country chart, "I Remember Everything" marked Bryan's second entry and Musgraves' seventh in the rankings, as well as the highest placement for both artists.
+In Canada, "I Remember Everything" debuted at number two on the Canadian Hot 100, becoming both Bryan and Musgraves' first top ten song on the chart.
+The song also peaked at number sixteen on the Canada Country chart; "I Remember Everything" marked Bryan's second entry and Musgraves' seventh in the rankings, as well as the highest placement for both artists.

-In the United Kingdom the song debuted at number fifty-six on the Official Singles Chart, becoming Musgraves' first appearance on the chart and Bryan's second entry.
+In the United Kingdom, the song debuted at number fifty-six on the Official Singles Chart, becoming Musgraves' first appearance on the chart and Bryan's second entry.
 "I Remember Everything" peaked at number fourteen on the chart on week ending on January 18, 2024.
-In Ireland the song peaked at number five on the Irish Singles Chart, becoming both artist highest placement on the chart.
+In Ireland, the song peaked at number five on the Irish Singles Chart, becoming both artist highest placement on the chart.

 "I Remember Everything" debuted at number nineteen on the ARIA Singles Chart, becoming Musgraves' first appearance on the chart.
-The song peaked on the chart at six on the week ending on October 20, 2023, giving Bryan two simultaneously top ten songs charting with "Something in the Orange".
+The song peaked on the chart at six on the week ending on October 20, 2023, giving Bryan two simultaneously top ten songs, charting with "Something in the Orange".